enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar -  Retinal Prothesis Why is it so hard to build them.md

 Great!
 Now that we have a functioning Retinal Prosthetics.
 Let's see what it can do!
 [As this study measured](https://www.intechopen.com/chapters/66090), we usually use biphasic pulse, around 0.45ms/phase at 20hz which is consistent with previous datas.
 As you can tell from the bike image, the data are filter, and appear as a lot of dots, that can be seen by the patients.
 You can se the dots have diferent brightness and size, which is exactly what we figured out!
 Argus -> Need to stay still and scan the surrounding.
 For the Argus, [because only a small part of the retina ](https://www.intechopen.com/chapters/66090#B57)is connected with electrodes (wthich rerpesents 20 degree field of view), the patients can only see right in front.
-But because the electrodes don't stimulate directly the retinal c
+But because the electrodes don't stimulate specifically the retinal cells (ON OFF cells, bipolar, retinotopy...) the true visual field is actually 4 degrees.
+But the visual accuity is evaluaed at 20/1262, which is actually better than predicted, thanks the computational programs + rehab etc..
+20/1262  means you can see the same amount of details Now, with the

 	So then, how do we stimulate those RCGs?
 First of all, we have some limitation.
 The The electrode grid we have are very big, () and therefore, can stimulate them enough.
 If we try to reduce the electrodes, then it will increase the charge density, making the current higher.